 How do I take my custom Google map get in an easy to print format, you ask?

 Well, I use the Google mymaps converter.
-This delightful piece of code uses the the KML code in your google map (right-click on the little KML guy (
+This delightful piece of code uses the the KML code in your google map (right-click on the little KML guy ( ) and copy the link location.
+Then you paste that into the mymaps converter and, boom, you get a printer friendly little map complete with a legend.

 I love people who are smarter than me and can make stuff like this.